Frequently Asked Questions

 - Basketball: Personalized jersey and shorts.
 Parents to provide: Socks and tennis shoes.

 - Baseball: Baseball hat and personalized jersey.
-Parents to provide: White baseball pants, black belt, black baseball socks, tennis shoes or non-metal cleats, baseball glove (required).
+Parents to provide: White baseball pants, black belt, black baseball socks, tennis shoes or non-metal cleats, and baseball glove (required).

 - Water, water, and more water;

 - Sunscreen for athletes and families (soccer and baseball);